macbrayne/spawn-protection-tweaks/README.md

 This mod adds the ability for fabric servers to change spawn protection settings on the fly overriding the vanilla configuration.

+## Server-side

+This mod can be used on both server and client however it is not required to install it on the client.
+The only difference in behaviour is that compatible clients are not bound to the ``en_us`` locale and can get translations based on their selected language.

+Currently, only ``en_us`` is supported though.

 ## Permissions